Marine Mammal Month$50

-Start Date: July 2.
+Start Date: February 4.
 Class runs for 4 weeks.
-DEADLINE EXTENSION FOR BUSY SUMMER SCHEDULES!!
-Students have FOUR weeks after the last class is posted to complete the course!!
+Students have 2 weeks after the last class is posted to complete the course!!
 No live classes- do the lesson plans on YOUR schedule.

 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 When I offered my Marine Zoology series, so many people wanted a class for the younger kids.
 That’s when I created Shark Month.
 And the response was so huge for more, that I decided to create Marine Mammal Month!
 This 4 week workshop will still have TONS of science, but will be written for younger students.This class is really not a good fit for current Marine Zoology students, as all of the information in this class will be covered in zoology, but in more detail.